rkwai/ai-cursor-rules/README.md

     ai-cursor-rules
     ```

+This command should:
-This command should create a `.cursor/rules/` directory (if one doesn't already exist) within that test project and copy all your `.mdc` rule files into it.
+*   Create a `.cursor/rules/` directory (if one doesn't already exist) within that test project and copy all your `.mdc` rule files into it.
+*   Create a `docs/` directory (if one doesn't already exist) in the root of the test project and copy your documentation files into it.

 ## 4. Publishing to NPM (Optional)